henryglends/Bootstrap/README.md

 You can export sources and tweaks in Sileo, preferences will be saved through uninstallation. ([@exact](https://github.com/exact))

-Uninstall the bootstrap in the app, install your new `.tipa`, reboot, and bootstrap.
+Disable all apps in AppEnabler, uninstall the bootstrap in the app, install your new `.tipa`, reboot, and bootstrap.

+If you updated the Bootstrap before reading this, uninstall from within the app, but make sure to Bootstrap **immediately after**.
+Refer to this FAQ for proper uninstallation instructions.

 ## Why are notifications broken / apps always asking for permissions?
 Check out [issue #2](https://github.com/RootHide/Bootstrap/issues/2), this issue is already known.
 Disable and enable tweak injection to temporarily fix issue until next reboot.

 ## How do I uninstall the Bootstrap?
 If you're uninstalling because of any bugs, let us know in the [GitHub issues](https://github.com/RootHide/Bootstrap/issues).
+This will revert any SpringBoard injection tools.

 You may want to backup your sources and tweaks.
 You can do this in Sileo by clicking the share button in the top-left corner of both the Sources and Installed tabs.
 You can copy and paste this list into your Notes app for safe-keeping.
 1. Disable EVERYTHING in AppEnabler.